Title: Relentlessly Resilient: Overcoming the Resistance Author: Monique Johnson Publisher: Monique Johnson Published: July 4, 2022 Pages: 193

 Alternating between a lonely little girl’s coming-of-age in Florida during the Civil Rights Era and her adult years, Even Rain Is Just Water, traces a daughter’s quest for love and acceptance that transcends into adulthood—illuminating between how childhood emotional trauma shapes our adult identity.

 There’s a lot to take from this book.
-What I absolutely loved was how Lynette gave us a glimpse of the time by the many historical events that happened and what she was doing when it happened.
-Everything from the death of MLK, the Rodney King beating and even the shooting and eventual death of Tupac.
-As Lynette lived her life, all these things were happening around her and we get to witness them in real time.
+I absolutely loved how the author gave us a glimpse of the time through the many historical events and what she was doing when they happened.
+Everything from the death of Dr. King to the Rodney King beating and Tupac’s shooting and eventual death.
+As Lynette lived, these things were happening around her, and we witnessed them in real time.
 She even did this with the music.
 It was brilliant.
 My full review is coming soon.

 PRAISE for Even Rain Is Just Water